XDeFi-tech/xdefi-distribution/README.md

     "some-other-network": {...}
 }
 ```

-Note: `zeroDurationPointBase` is the amount of points a position will be awarded for "locking in" for a 0 duration.

 Deploy with `npm run deploy:networkName`, where `networkName` is the name of the network (i.e. `ropsten`, `mainnet`, etc).